zaiisao/Documentation/en/Interactive Broadcast/custom_video_ios.md

 		}
 	```

-2. Pass the VideoREnderer object to AgoraRtcEngineKit.
+2. Pass the VideoRenderer object to AgoraRtcEngineKit.

 	```swift
 	//swift